-First, we would say Bucharest, as is the capital of the country, and the major transports hub.
+First, we would say Bucharest, as is the capital of the country, and the major transport hub.
 So, while you’re in the city in December, head to University Square for a mug of mulled wine and a carols concert.
-The fair is open between November 26 and December 26, and the Christmas tree located in the University Square is 15 meters high, is reusable, durable and environmentally friendly, created from wood and adorned with carved ornaments.
+The fair is open between November 26 and December 26, every day, from Monday to Friday, between 12:00 and 23:00 and on Saturday and Sunday between 10:00 and 23:00.
+The Christmas tree located in the University Square is 15 meters high, is reusable, durable and environmentally friendly, created from wood and adorned with carved ornaments.
 The program will be complemented by ambient music and special moments dedicated to the Christmas holiday.
 More info about the Bucharest Christmas Market can be found on the official page.

-Second, I would nominee Sibiu Christmas Market.
+Second, I would nominate Sibiu Christmas Market.
 Inspired by Viennese similar fairs, the Sibiu Christmas Market couldn’t find a more suitable place than the main square of the historical town, adorned with Baroque and Art Nouveau palaces.
-There will be no concerts this year (2021), but attractions such as the panoramic wheel, the skating rink and the video projections on the buildings will be available.
+There will be no concerts this year (2022), but attractions such as the panoramic wheel, the skating rink and the video projections on the buildings will be available.

 The over 80 exhibitors will welcome visitors with a wide range of products such as Christmas decorations and porcelain jewellery, hand-painted mugs, wreaths, garlands, globes, Christmas-specific objects, hand-carved and brought from Bethlehem, as well as various gastronomic specialities: from local sausages to Hungarian delicacies and Angus beef burgers or even vegan ones.